agabriel81/terraform-ansible-aro-acs/README.md

 $ terraform apply
 ```

+A `jumhost` virtual machine was deployed and it's accessible via SSH through the Public IP and SSH key provided using the `adminuser`.
+This Virtual Machine is configured as an Ansible Controller (ansible-core, python, Ansible collection installed etc) where the Ansible playbook was launched in order to deploy Red Hat Advanced Cluster Security.

+A `custom_data` content was deployed in the `jumphost` host for configuring it as an Ansible Controller via in the file `/var/lib/cloud/instance/scripts/part-001`.

 You'll receive the `console_url`, `api_url` and `jumphost public IP` at the end of the process

 After completing the installation, retrieve ARO credentials, ARO console and ARO API URL: